AbdulkerimI/Shop-DemoQA-Repo/README.md

 On next page, make sure version is set to git, and copy the following URL into the URL box: https://github.com/AbdulkerimI/Shop-DemoQA-Repo.git
 Click "Clone" (https://prnt.sc/mEAvT8aGCPAx)

 Once the project is properly cloned, now you need to run Cypress.
-Open the terminal and use the command npx cypress open If cypress didn't install properly, you will get an error message in the terminal.
+Open the terminal and use the command "npx cypress open".
+If cypress didn't install properly, you will get an error message in the terminal.
 In this case, use npm install cypress --save-dev command to reinstall it.

 If this doesn't work, download cypress manually from https://docs.cypress.io/guides/getting-started/installing-cypress#Direct-download